Creating a DIY Mason jar lamp for the kitchen.

 That’s it, 5 minutes and the lamp was ready for a shade.
 I was going to make a burlap shade but I found a really inexpensive one at World Market.
 Not only did I get a discount (yay!), but I also saved myself some time.
 I did add some black ribbon that I had in my stash to style it up a bit.
 I’m not sure if it will stay, but I liked it better than the plain burlap.

-I love how my mason jar lamp turned out.
-I think it will look great in my new kitchen, if we ever get it finished.
+I love how my Mason jar lamp turned out and it looks great in my newly remodeled kitchen.